leehambley/rack-thumb-proxy/README.md

 The included railtie will ensure that this is available in your Rails application, you can simply use something like:

     match '/media', :to => Rack::Thumb::Proxy

-If you need to configure additional options, this can be done in an initializer, or by passing a configuration hash to the Rack::Thumb::Proxy initialzer.
+If you need to configure additional options, this can be done in an initializer, or by passing a configuaation hash to the Rack::Thumb::Proxy initialzer.
 The former is preferred.

 ## Example Configuration